HL7/davinci-deqm/input/pagecontent/index.md

   -  [Summary Reporting] gives guidance on the interactions between Reporters and Receivers to exchange the summary reports for a measure.

-  -  [Gaps in Care Reporting] gives guidance on the interactions between Clients and Servers to exchange the gaps in care reports for a measure.
+  -  [Gaps in Care Reporting] gives guidance on the interactions between Clients and Servers to exchange the Gaps in Care reports for a measure.
 Note that Clients and Servers are defined in section 1.7.3.
 Gaps in Care Reporting Scenarios.

 - [Use cases]\: Three* exemplar use cases are presented to demonstrate how to implement the DEQM framework for a particular measure.